AhmedT1337/Port_Scanner/README.md

 - use options (n, -, .) to choose the ports you want to scan (example: python3 port_scanner.py 192.168.1.1 n)

 ports options :
-- n (used to scan all ports from 1 tp 65535)
+- n (used to scan all ports from 1 to 65535)
 - "-" (used to scan range of ports example : python3 port_scanner.py 192.168.1.1 1-100)
 - , (used to scan a specific list of ports example : python3 port_scanner.py 192.168.1.1 21,22,443,80)